Karipatti

-Karipatti is the one of the most developed villages in the Salem district of Tamil Nadu, India.
+Karipatti is one of the most developed villages in the Salem district of Tamil Nadu, India.

 It is located 15 km towards East from District headquarters Salem.
 6 km from Ayodhiyapattinam.
 308 km from State capital Chennai.
 Karipatti Pin code is 636106 and postal head office is Karipatti.
 Tamil is the Local Language here.
 National Highway 68 (NH 68) is pass through this village.
 It is one of the important highways in Tamil Nadu which is connecting the district headquarters Salem to the state headquarters Chennai.
 A Karipatti Police Station is located in this village.

 Government Primary Health Centre with ambulances and few private clinics are also available in this village.